Tuesday, July 3, 2018

 Altar Calls: An Unbiblical Tradition

 The practice of altar calls, where individuals are invited to come forward at the end of a church service to make a public commitment to Christ, has been a topic of much debate.
 One of the most significant critiques of altar calls is their historical absence from early Christian practices.
 The altar call did not become a common practice until the 19th century, primarily through the influence of Charles Finney.
-Critics argue that Finney's introduction of the altar call was based on questionable theology and a man-centered, manipulative methodology.
-Historically, the early church did not rely on such methods; rather, they focused on teaching, baptism, and the sacraments as means of fostering faith.
-The historical novelty of the altar call suggests it is more a product of modern evangelistic techniques than an apostolic tradition.
-This raises important questions about the theological integrity of altar calls and emphasizes the importance of adhering to traditional practices that have stood the test of time.
+His introduction of the altar call was based on questionable theology and a man-centered, manipulative methodology.
+Historically, the Christian church has not relied on such methods.
+It has relied on the faithful preaching of the Word, the work of the Spirit, and ordinances to bring about genuine conversion.

-Another objection to altar calls is the pressure they place on individuals to make a public decision for Christ.
-This environment, often characterized by emotional music, dimmed lights, and passionate appeals, can lead to decisions driven more by the heat of the moment rather than genuine, heartfelt commitments.
+Altar calls involve placing pressure on individuals to make a public decision for Christ.
+This environment, often characterized by emotional music, dimmed lights, and passionate appeals, often leads to decisions driven more by the heat of the moment rather than genuine, heartfelt commitments.
 There is a significant risk that individuals might respond to emotional pressure instead of true spiritual conviction.
 Consequently, such decisions may not be deeply rooted in personal faith, resulting in a lack of lasting commitment and spiritual growth.
 This highlights the importance of allowing individuals to make thoughtful, considered decisions about their faith journey.
 People ought to be free from external influences that might sway their true intentions.

 The final compelling argument focuses on the significance of adhering to biblically prescribed worship practices, such as preaching, prayer, fellowship, and singing.
 Introducing new practices like altar calls may shift the focus away from these core elements of corporate worship.
 God's guidelines for worship should remain the primary focus to ensure that worship practices are aligned with biblical teachings and emphasize what is truly important in the faith.
 By adhering strictly to these prescribed elements, congregations can maintain a clear and undistracted focus on the key aspects of worship that nurture and deepen faith.
 This argument highlights the potential risk of diluting worship with practices that, while well-intentioned, may not have the same theological grounding or scriptural endorsement.